stfc/PSyclone/doc/developer_guide/transformations.rst

 through the tree for all `Loop`, `OMPDoDirective`, `OMPTaskloopDirective`, and `OMPTaskwaitDirective`.
 It then iterates forward through these until it
 finds:

-1. A `Loop`, `OMPDoDirective`, or `OMPTaskloopDirective` which contains a Read-after-Write (RaW) or Write-after-Read (WaR) dependency, in which case that node is returned as the next dependence if it is contained within the same :ref:`OMPSerialDirective`.
-If it is not contained within the same :ref:`OMPSerialDirective`, the taskloop's parent :ref:`OMPSingleDirective` is returned instead, provided it has no `nowait` clause associated with it.
+1) A `Loop`, `OMPDoDirective`, or `OMPTaskloopDirective` which contains a Read-after-Write (RaW) or Write-after-Read (WaR) dependency, in which case that node is returned as the next dependence if it is contained within the same `OMPSerialDirective`.
+If it is not contained within the same `OMPSerialDirective`, the taskloop's parent `OMPSingleDirective` is returned instead, provided it has no `nowait` clause associated with it.

-2. An :ref:`OMPTaskloopDirective` within the same :ref:`OMPSingleDirective`
-   provided the single region has no `nowait` clause associated with it.
+2) An `OMPTaskloopDirective` within the same `OMPSingleDirective` provided the single region has no `nowait` clause associated with it.
    If this criteria is satisfied the taskloop directive is returned.